Personal Experience

 How I Found Vipassana

-I'm a tech person through and through — 20+ products built, 3 hackathons won, a startup exit.
+I'm a tech person through and through: 20+ products built, 3 hackathons won, a startup exit.
 My life was fast-paced, constantly optimizing, always building the next thing.
+I hadn't taken a single vacation in eight years.
+Not a single day.
+I worked seven days a week, including weekends.
 Vipassana found me at a point where I realized I was good at building things outside of myself, but had no tools for understanding what was happening inside.

 Why I Kept Going Back

-I went back.
-Six times now, for a total of 60 days of courses.
+Six courses now, across three centers in California, for a total of 60 days.
 Each time is different.
 Some courses are peaceful.
 Some are deeply uncomfortable.
 Every one has taught me something I couldn't have learned any other way.

 Daily Practice: The Real Work

 The courses are powerful, but the daily practice is where the transformation actually happens.
-881+ days of sitting, morning and evening.
-Some days it's 20 minutes.
-Some days it's the full hour.
-The important thing is continuity.
+972+ days of sitting, every day at 6 AM and 9 PM.
+I currently sit with one other buddy, which helps with accountability.
+Some days the full hour flies by.
+Some days every minute is a battle with distraction.

 What Changed